Skip to content

 August 5, 2021

 Buying a piece of land and a manufactured home is often less expensive than purchasing a conventional home.
-Additionally, manufactured home buyers enjoy the flexibility of installing their homes just about anywhere they want, including in remote and secluded areas.
+Additionally, manufactured home buyers enjoy the flexibility of installing their homes anywhere they want, remote or secluded areas.
 One drawback, however, is that buying land for a manufactured home can be a complicated and confusing process.
 To help, we've put together a small guide to finding the perfect piece of land for your dream manufactured home.

 Check for Zoning Restrictions on Manufactured Homes